geflaspohler/poold/README.md

 record keeping of plays and losses observed during online learning.

-At each round  `t`, the learner expects to receive a set of loss feedbacks `losses_fb` at times `times_fb`, and an optimistic hint `hint`, and will product a play `w`:
+At each round  `t`, the learner expects to receive a set of loss feedbacks `losses_fb` at times `times_fb`, and an optimistic hint `hint`, and will produce a play `w`:
 ```
     w = learner.update(t, times_fb, losses_fb, hint)
 ```

 These losses and hints should be provided to the the learner.
-For ease of use, the library defines the `Environemnt` and `Hinter` abstract classes, that outline a standard interface for providing loss functions and hints to the learner respecitvely.
+For ease of use, the library defines the `Environment` and `Hinter` abstract classes, that outline a standard interface for providing loss functions and hints to the learner respecitvely.

 An example of online learning for subseasonal climate forecasting, as presented in [CITE] can